reviewdog/action-cpplint/README.md

 Optional.
 List of arguments to send to cpplint.
 Default is `--extensions=h,hpp,c,cpp,cc,cu,hh,ipp`.

+### `filter`

+Optional.
+List of filter arguments to send to cpplint.
+Default is empty.

 ### `targets`

 Optional.
 List of file list arguments to send to cpplint.